-Daren Johnson held off Ed Fryatt and Kenny Ebalo to win the 2018 Nevada State Mid-Am and will be gunning for back-to-back titles in this year’s event.
+Daren Johnson held off Ed Fryatt for the second year in a row to win the 2019 Nevada State Mid-Am.
+The two went 1-2 yet again and Johnson claimed back-to-back titles.
 The stroke play event features many of Nevada’s top-ranked players in the 54-hole tournament.

-The 2019 Nevada State Mid-Am will be held Aug.
+The 2019 Nevada State Mid-Am was held Aug.
 20-22 at Red Hawk Country Club in Reno.

 The historic Nevada State Mid-Amateur annually features some of the top amateurs in Nevada who are over the age of 25, testing their games against each other at some of the top golf courses in the state.
 To qualify, players must meet the age criteria by the opening day of the tournament.
 As with other state championships, the location of the event rotates between the north and south each year.